sokolwarrior12/Wlodomod/README.md

-# Basic Mod
+# WłodoMod

-This is an empty Slay the Spire mod + a modding tutorial.
+This is a Slay the Spire mod focused on bringing my physics teacher as a playable character to the game.

-This tutorial will help with setup and the basics of Slay the Spire modding, but it will not teach you Java.
-If you know nothing of Java or programming in general, you are strongly recommended to look up a free online course and do at least some of it.
-It is possible to do modding with almost no proper knowledge, but it will make things much more difficult.

 ---

-## Check the wiki to get started:
+## Made with Basic Mod:

 https://github.com/Alchyr/BasicMod/wiki

 ---

-## Know what you're doing?

-You can still use this mod as a base, or you could use another template like https://github.com/DarkVexon/ProTemplate

-You can find more options in the pins of the #modding-technical channel in the Slay the Spire discord server.
+## The Walter of the Spire (currently):

+- Brings his own cards to the table (25 unique cards not counting strikes and defends)

+- 2 new relics (for now more planned)

+- Dementia ???
 ---

 ### Some HD Slay the Spire art assets (courtesy of Gremious, creator of DefaultMod):